How to use Facebook for clinical trial patient recruitment

 Set up a conversion goal

-To truly optimize your ads and to get the best results, it can be helpful to include conversation goal tracking.
-You will likely need to work with your development team to set this up, but ideally, your team will set up both Facebook’s pixel for cookie-based conversion tracking as well as Facebook’s Conversion API for server-to-server based tracking.
-This will enable you to track how many users per ad reach a certain page, such as the confirmation page for a patient who may be eligible for your trial based on your pre-screener.
-Once you have enough data from your tracking pixel or Conversion API, you can use this data to create lookalike audiences as well.
+To get the best results from ads, it can be helpful to include conversion goal tracking.
+Setting up both a Facebook pixel for cookie-based conversion tracking and Facebook’s Conversion API for server-to-server-based tracking enables advertisers to track how many users per ad reach a certain page, such as the confirmation page for a patient who may be eligible for a trial based on your pre-screener.
+Once the tracking pixel and Conversion API have gathered enough information, this data can be used to create a lookalike audience as well.

 "Make sure to think through the conversion goal you set up,” says Tindell.
 "Facebook recommends 50 conversions per ad set per week for its delivery system to optimize, so a conversion that is too low in the funnel may not improve campaign performance as much as an earlier indication of trial interest.”

-Running A/B tests is the best way to make sure you've chosen the optimal creative and targeting, but before you start, make sure you have a plan and that you set up your tests correctly.
-One common mistake is to test too many factors at once, which doesn't give you usable results.
-Try our tips for setting up an effective A/B test for clinical trial recruitment.
+Running A/B tests is the best way to determine the optimal creative and targeting for an ad, but it’s important to make sure the tests are set up correctly.
+One common mistake is to test multiple factors at once, but these tips for setting up an effective A/B test for clinical trial recruitment can be helpful to make sure the ads are divided up for the best results.

-Optimizing a Facebook ad campaign is hard work, but it pays off when you find the right patients for your trial.
-If you’re having trouble getting started, try working with a clinical trial patient recruitment company that use a range of methods, from digital advertising to community partnerships, to find the right patients for your trial.
+Optimizing a Facebook ad campaign isn’t always simple, but it can be an effective way to find the right patients for a trial.
+If you’re having trouble getting started, try working with a clinical trial patient recruitment company that uses a range of methods, from digital advertising to community partnerships, to find the right patients for your trial.

 Want to learn about how Antidote connects patients with research using cutting-edge digital advertising strategies?
 Get in touch below.